Written by Suzanne Senechal-Jandreau, Northern Region Workforce Specialist and Regional Manager

 As a young woman or young man, or even as a child, do you remember what kinds of jobs interested you?
 Where did your ideas about jobs and work come from?

 I worked on a farm starting in the 6th grade until I finished high school.
 Yet, as I grew older, my thoughts about my career choice did connect more to gender and what I thought males did versus what females did for work.
 As a young woman, I did not consider careers connected to science, math, trades, or technology.
-My father and other family members worked in construction, heavy equipment operation, and truck driving.
+My father and other family members worked in construction, heavy equipment operation like that excavating equipment, and truck driving.
 Even though many of my family members had trade based careers, working in a trade never occurred to me!

 Exploring Career Options